davidzachie/Module4-School_District_Analysis/README.md

 ![Pyschool](Resources/School_2.png)

 ### The school summary was slightly affected by the correction made:
+### - The average Math Score did not change.
+### - The % Passing Math decreased by 0.1% to 93.2%.
 ### - The average Reading Score increased by 0.1 point to 83.9.
-### - The % Passing Math decreased by 0.1% to 93.2%.
-### - The % Passing Math decreased by 0.3% to 97.0%.
+### - The % Passing Reading decreased by 0.3% to 97.0%.
 ### - The % Overall Passing decreased by 0.3% to 90.6%.

 ### **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**